-Vannessa Hearman is lecturer in Indonesian Studies at Charles Darwin University in Australia.
+Vannessa Hearman is senior lecturer in Indonesian Studies at Charles Darwin University in Australia.
 She is a historian of Southeast Asia.
 Her research interests are in the area of history, memory, and social activism and movements, particularly related to Timor-Leste and Indonesia.
 Her book, Unmarked Graves: Death and Survival in the Anti-Communist Violence in East Java, Indonesia is published by NUS Press.
 Hearman is currently researching the history of East Timorese asylum seekers in Australia.

 Vannessa is a NAATI certified Indonesian interpreter and translator and an experienced conference interpreter.
 She has previously worked as a translator/interpreter with the United Nations Transitional Administration in East Timor (UNTAET), in cross-cultural training, and in aid and development with Australian Volunteers International.